jdee/dubsar_ios/README.markdown

 Dubsar for iOS is a pair of open-source client applications for iPhone, iPod Touch and iPad that allow users to search and browse the WordNet(R) content in Dubsar's database.
-Dubsar 1.0 has is available for free worldwide in the App Store.
+Dubsar 1.0 is available for free worldwide in the App Store.

 * * *